latest nhpb_banner 1__compressed2

 Utility needs can be met as rehousing too.
 This will include turning electricity or water on.
 So ESG can help with paying those deposit costs or application fees, and there may also be referrals to telephone programs such as Lifeline.

-For those that were evicted and have found a new apartment to live in, the Clark County grants can help pay for moving costs as well as security deposits.
+For those that were evicted and have found a new apartment to live in, the Clark County homeless prevention grants can help pay for moving costs as well as security deposits.
 This type of assistance will require the client to have an income so they can afford future rental costs.

 Phone number for homeless prevention in Las Vegas NV